Job-ready Graduates Package

 - New South Wales and ACT

 Places in courses are offered through a series of offer rounds.
 In the second and third offer rounds, universities or higher education providers will sometimes consider lower ATAR/OP scores.
+You could receive a late entry offer from a provider after offer rounds have been completed.

 You can get into higher education using your vocational education and training (VET) qualification if it is in a similar topic.
 Your provider will decide what VET studies they will accept as entry for their courses.

-You can sometimes get guaranteed entry into an undergraduate course by completing a Diploma at the same provider.
+You can sometimes get guaranteed entry into an undergraduate course by completing a diploma at the same provider.
 Check with different providers to see if this is possible for you.

 Contact your provider and ask about: